-(1) Unless the Speaker for the convenience of the Senate otherwise directs, the Senate shall meet at 2.30 p.m. on Tuesday, Wednesday and Thursday, but more than one sitting may be directed during the same day.
+(1) Unless the Speaker for the convenience of the Senate otherwise directs, the Senate shall meet at

+9.30 a.m. on Wednesday and at 2.30 p.m. on Tuesday, Wednesday and Thursday, but more than one sitting may be directed during the same day.